 For a new pet dog owner, it can be scary to see their loving pet behaving unusually.

 Why does my dog hide under the bed?

 Dogs are naturally denning animals.
 Dogs hide under the bed due to the comfort of that place.
-They find it very relaxing in areas which are cramped and small.
+They find it very relaxing in areas that are cramped and small.
 It helps them to relax more.
 They also prefer those places due to the temperature as well.
 It helps them to take a nap or to relax a bit.

 Are you interested to know more?
 Then hop on for a descriptive response to your query.

 Dogs Hide Under the Bed: 7 Reasons

 Dogs feel comfortable in cramped places.
 They seek some personal space whenever they feel the need for it.
 The small space under the bed replicates what seems to be a den-like area.

 Plenty of reasons can make a dog comfortable under the bed.
 I have listed some of them below.

 Reason 1: They Need Private Spaces

-Like humans, dogs need a personal space as well.
+Like humans, dogs need personal space as well.
 They are den animals and feel a lot more comfortable in small areas.

 If they feel scared and fall ill, they need a comfortable place to relax.
 And we all know how comforting private spaces can be.

 Dogs are similar to humans in that case.

 Dogs feel a sense of protection under the bed due to its relative permanency.
 They want specific locations to remain unchanged.
 They feel safer in these permanent places than in other spots in the house.

 Reason 2: They Might be Scared

 Naturally, dogs are very intuitive.
 They can sort out anything that is out of the ordinary.
 They also have empathetic hearing that can detect minor differences in sound.